pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 Both syntaxes are considered [`table_option`](https://dev.mysql.com/doc/refman/8.0/en/alter-table.html)s, and available in both `CREATE TABLE` and `ALTER TABLE` contexts.

+The two methods **are mutually exclusive**.
+Specifying both in a `CREATE`/`ALTER` statement will result in an error.
+Specifying a `PLACEMENT POLICY` on a table with direct assignment options will clear those options.

 #### Direct Assignment

 Creating a new table with directly assigned constraints.
 The leader is in `us-east-1` region, the followers are in `us-east-1` and `us-east-2`: